maxviazov/Spring-Frameworks-/Spring-repository-FAQ.md

 _This document provides more in-depth information about the [Spring Artifactory](http://repo.spring.io).
-This is primarily of interest to Spring project committers.
-If you're looking for more instructions about using Spring Framework jars in your application, see [[Downloading Spring artifacts]]._
+If you're looking for more basic instructions about using Spring Framework jars in your application, see [[Downloading Spring artifacts]]._

 ## Overview